HabitatFramework/UserGuide/faq/faq.rst

 **Does the tool work with QGIS?**

 	Currently only ArcGIS and MapInfo are supported with the tool.
 However, if funding was available the tool could be adapted to also support QGIS.

+**How do I report a new bug or propose a change in the tool?**

+	Please check the existing known issues and change requests on `HabitatFramework/HLUTool/Issues <https://github.com/HabitatFramework/HLUTool/issues>`_ before reporting/proposing new issues or changes.
+New issues or proposed changes can be posted on the `ALERC forum <http://forum.lrcs.org.uk/viewforum.php?id=24>`_